 Thingvellir National Park (Þingvellir in Icelandic) is one of the most visited places in Iceland.
-Together with Gullfoss Waterfall and Geysir Geothermal Area, they constitute The Golden Circle, which is the perfect route for a day trip from Reykjavik.
+Together with Gullfoss Waterfall and Geysir Geothermal Area, they constitue The Golden Circle, which is the perfect route for a day trip from Reykjavik.
 For me, it was the perfect way to get a first glimpse of Icelandic nature while doing a beautiful and relatively easy hike.
 Want to know more?
 Here is my experience Hiking in Thingvellir National Park!

 Þingvellir National Park, with its many tourist spots, is the largest attraction of The Golden Circle.
 During your visit to the park, you should not miss the following.